We may earn a commission if you make a purchase through the links on our website.

 JTR is capable of cracking passwords using any of the following methods:

-- Dictionary attack.
+- Dictionary Attack.
 Feed a list with a vast combination of words, phrases, and possible passcodes.

-- Brute force: Provide parameters to help JTR with successful password guessing.
+- Brute Force: Provide parameters to help JTR with successful password guessing.

-- Rainbow tables: Compares hashed passwords obtained from data leaks with plain-text passwords.
+- Rainbow Tables: Compares hashed passwords obtained from data leaks with plain-text passwords.

 Pros: